Pedestrian Hit By Car In Michigan: Legal Rights Explained

 Pain and suffering compensation for a pedestrian hit by car in Michigan

-In Michigan, pedestrian who has been hit by a car and injured may be able to sue the at-fault driver who caused the crash for pain and suffering compensation if he or she can prove: (1) the at-fault driver was negligent; and (2) the pedestrian’s injuries caused him or her to suffer a “serious impairment of body function” under the state’s auto accident threshold law.
+In Michigan, pedestrian who has been hit by a car and injured may be able to sue the at-fault driver who caused the crash for pain and suffering compensation if he or she can prove: (1) the at-fault driver was negligent; and (2) the walker’s injuries caused him or her to suffer a “serious impairment of body function” under the state’s auto accident threshold law.

 A “serious impairment of body function” means that a person’s injuries have resulted in a serious impairment of an important body function which has affected the person’s general ability to lead his or her normal life.